 What are the 5 components of effective reading instruction?

-It was designed for use by a Certified Academic Language Therapist for children with dyslexia ages 7 and older.
-For children younger than 7 years of age, the curriculum called Pre Flight is used for intervention.
+Take Flight is designed for use by a Certified Academic Language Therapist for individuals with dyslexia ages 7 and older.
+For individuals younger than 7 years of age, PreFlight is the curriculum used for intervention.